Atmospheric specific humidity (column/profile)

 THIR (Temperature/Humidity Infrared Radiometer)

-Daytime/nighttime global cloud cover and water vapor mapping
+Daytime/nighttime global cloud cover and water vapour mapping

 4, 5, 6, 7